Ila-bura/zero-waste-life/README.md

 ## Audience

-Anyone who wish to leave the world as a better place and is willing to make an effort to reduce the amount of waste they produce during their daily activities.
-The website target audience spans from young professionals to stay-at-home parents, typically in the 20 to 45 age range.
-What they all have in common is they are passionate about sustainability, they carefully choose what to consume and they tend to prefer a vegetarian or vegan diet.
+<p>Anyone who wish to leave the world as a better place and is willing to make an effort to reduce the amount of waste they produce during their daily activities.</p>

+<p>The website target audience spans from young professionals to stay-at-home parents, typically in the 20 to 45 age range.
+What they all have in common is they are passionate about sustainability, they carefully choose what to consume and they tend to prefer a vegetarian or vegan diet.</p>

 ## Communication

-In line with the site ethos, the content is displayed in little "nuggets" of information, meant to be easily read without overwhelming the users.
-The text bubbles in every page are intended as "calls to action" to inform and engage the users.
+<p>In line with the site ethos, the content is displayed in little "nuggets" of information, meant to be easily read without overwhelming the users.
+The text bubbles in every page are intended as "calls to action" to inform and engage the users.</p>

 # Design

 ## Color Scheme

-The starting point to develop the color scheme was oriented by the intention to match the colors in the background image chosen for the website.
-The overall intent was to convey a sense of relaxation, with muted tones and delicate hues.
-The Chrome extension ColorZilla was used to pick specific colors from the background image, one of which was then converted to RGBA format to match the same hue used for the background of the sections with text.
-ColorZilla was also used to pick a specific shade of white from the background image to be used for the form fields as well as the submit button.
+<p>The starting point to develop the color scheme was oriented by the intention to match the colors in the background image chosen for the website.
+The overall intent was to convey a sense of relaxation, with muted tones and delicate hues.</p>

+<p>The Chrome extension ColorZilla was used to pick specific colors from the background image, one of which was then converted to RGBA format to match the same hue used for the background of the sections with text.
+ColorZilla was also used to pick a specific shade of white from the background image to be used for the form fields as well as the submit button.</p>

-ColorSpace was also used to generate a matching gradient palette.
+<p>ColorSpace was used to generate a matching gradient palette.</p>

-To create a contrasting effect with the background, the logo, the main headings and the text content have a darker tone.
-In keeping with the intent of creating a pleasant and relaxing effect, the black color was avoided in favour of a more nuanced shade.
+<p>To create a contrasting effect with the background, the logo, the main headings and the text content have a darker tone.
+In keeping with the intent of creating a pleasant and relaxing effect, the black color was avoided in favour of a more nuanced shade.</p>

 ![Screenshot of the gradient palette generated using ColorSpace.](/assets/images/images-readme/gradient-palette.png)

 ## Typography

-Cormorant Garamond was chosen as the font family for the headings, primarily in bold, to achieve a stylized and sleek final effect.
-Source Code Pro was chosen for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine, which make the font esthetically pleasing yet keeping it easy to read.
-The font family was created using Google Fonts.
+<p>Cormorant Garamond was chosen as the font family for the headings, primarily in bold, to achieve a stylized and sleek final effect.</p>

+<p>Source Code Pro was chosen for the body content: its unpretentious lines vaguely remind of the text produced by a typing machine, which make the font aesthetically pleasing yet keeping it easy to read.
+The font family was created using Google Fonts.</p>

 ## Imagery

-All the imagery on the site, including the hero background video were sourced from the free stock photo platform Pexel.
-More information can be found in the Credits section of this document.
+<p>All the imagery on the site, including the hero background video were sourced from the free stock photo platform Pexel.
+More information can be found in the Credits section of this document.</p>

-The choice behind the images and video was aimed at supporting the theme of the site.
+<p>The choice behind the images and video was aimed at supporting the theme of the site.
 More specifically, the hero video was chosen to create a relaxing effect of water moving in a vase of flower.
 This was achieved by embedding a short clip as the hero background video.
-The video is set on loop, to maintain the same soothing effect while users navigate the website, without being too distracting.
+The video is set on loop, to maintain the same soothing effect while users navigate the website, without being too distracting.</p>

-The video was encoded using HandBrake to optimize its size and quality when displayed on mobile devices.
+<p>The video was encoded using HandBrake to optimize its size and quality when displayed on mobile devices.</p>

-The placeholder picture is a screenshot of the video then converted to webp format.
+<p>The placeholder picture is a screenshot of the video then converted to webp format.</p>

 # Wireframes